shannonpileggi/code-review-for-analysts/README.md

 There is a lot written about the benefits of code review.
 There is also a lot written about code review processes for software engineers or people who work with code in production and can take advantage of CI/CD pipelines or testing environments.
 I think there is less written about code review for analysts.
 If you know of any existing resources along these lines, please share.

 Even though this repository is named `Code Review For Analysts`, your job title does not need to be `analyst` to benefit from this document; this document is for teams who write code for the purposes of data analysis and employ code review.
+This document does not apply to code review of R packages, as that follows as a separate process.
 Other job titles that may find this document useful include data scientist, ...

 ## Scope